 For those who truly appreciate good wine, Verite is a must-stop on your trip to Healdsburg.
 Famed wine critic Robert Parker, Jr., of The Wine Advocate recently announced twelve 100-point scores for Vérité’s three blends, Le Désir, La Joie and La Muse (the first time a Sonoma County winery has received this many perfect scores!)
 And they are just as incredible as you can possibly imagine.
 The beautiful Verite estate hosts tastings by appointment only.

 Lancaster Winery is set in Alexander Valley and their private tasting is hosted in their stunning 9000 square foot caves, accessible through a Game-of-Thrones-esque door.
 The beautiful estate is located at the southernmost tip of Alexander Valley and includes 53 hillside acres of 24 vineyard blocks.
 The vineyard is dedicated exclusively to the classic Bordeaux varieties—Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, and Petit Verdot.
-Tastings are $25 per person.
+Tastings are US $25 per person.

 Lambert Bridge Winery